j2store/docs/content/docs/troubleshooting-guide/troubleshooting-common-issues.md

 You can find the details to update rokBox here<link-text url ="http://www.rockettheme.com/extensions-joomla/rokbox" target = "_blank" rel = "noopener"> click here </link-text> click on the DOCUMENTATION link on the right to get all the details on how to correct rokBox in older templates

-NOTE: If you are upgrading from RokBox1 and you are using the old RokBox syntax, such as {rokbox} or <a rel="rokbox" >.., you can enable the Backward Compatibility from both the System and Content plug-in.
+> NOTE: If you are upgrading from RokBox1 and you are using the old RokBox syntax, such as {rokbox} or < rel="rokbox">.., you can enable the Backward Compatibility from both the System and Content plug-in.
 You will also have to enable Backward Compatibility if you are using the Login or Module Popup Feature in any of our templates prior to Alerion.
 Those templates will be updated over time to be compatible with RokBox2 over time.
 Be aware that the Backward compatibility can dramatically slow down the loading of your site.
 It is highly suggested to convert the old syntax into the new one.